luiscmartinez/blog/src/pages/posts/topic/index.md

 ---
-title: Weblog Topic
+title: Web blog Topic
 tags: []
 date: '2020-01-15T01:00:00.000Z' # 3:40 AM
 key: 'topic'
 ---

-# Discussing main topic of Weblog:
+# Discussing main topic of Web blog:

-This web blog will about my personal experience and knowledge of Metaphysics.
+I will write about own experiences and knowledge of Metaphysics.
 What is meta?

-Meta = is over any beyond.

-Metaphysics is the study of the mysterious { cosmos, universe }.
-Over and beyond time.
-Over and beyond space.
+Meta = over and beyond.
+Metaphysics is the study of "philosophy that deals with the first principles of things, including abstract concepts such as being, knowing, substance, cause, identity, time, and space".

 ##### Systems

-For every profession, career: there is a program.
+For every profession, career: there is a program

 Person wants enter career, profession →